alanpapalia/alanpapalia.github.io/_pages/misc.md

 ---

 This page is a written record of everything else in my life.
 It's mostly written for me, though all are welcome to see.
+This will be a continuous work in progress.

 - [Myself](#myself)
 - [Trips and Adventures](#trips-and-adventures)